juhsinto/codingskills-bunnings/README.md

 I found that the order of the 'products' seems to differ just slightly, I'm hoping that this isn't a problem.

 ## Tests
+In order to run the tests, I used unittest
+This can be tested via `python -m unittest test_merge_catalogues.TestMergeCatalogues`

 ## Additional Information